Foreman overview and concepts

 5.4.
 Remote execution in Foreman

-With remote execution, you can run jobs on hosts remotely from Smart Proxies using shell scripts or Ansible tasks and playbooks.
+With remote execution, you can run jobs on hosts from Smart Proxies by using shell scripts or Ansible roles and playbooks.

 Use remote execution for the following benefits in Foreman: